kjwessa/kevin-wessa/README.md

 ### Initial Version:

 - A simple landing page with a "coming soon" feel.
-- Addition of links to social media.
+- Addition of links to social media.c

 ### Beta Version: